-A major development was the addition of a second minibus, enabling the number of young people transported to school daily to rise to fifty, and the inclusion of West Monmouthshire School pupils as well as Abersychan School.
+The addition of a second minibus in the previous year has enabled the number of young people transported to school daily to rise to fifty, and the inclusion of West Monmouthshire School pupils as well as Abersychan School.
 The fares were retained at their low level, a daily rate 50% of the cost of alternatives, thus contributing substantially to the lower weekly household costs, and ensuring the young people reach school safely and ontime, and are returned safely.